Do (Psychostick album)

 Do is the fifth studio album by American comedy metal band Psychostick.
 It is the first studio album since 2003 – when they released We Couldn't Think of a Title – that was self-released by the band after they parted ways with the label Rock Ridge.
 The album is dedicated to the memory of Urizen bassist Rustin Luther, who died in 2017 of a brain tumor.
 He is featured in "Introvert Party Time."
+It is the band's last studio album to feature bassist Matty Rzemyk as he would leave the band in 2024.

 The album debuted at number one on the Billboard Comedy Albums chart.

 Background

 The album was the second to be recorded in the band's own studio, after fans funded for the studio while preparing for the previous album, IV: Revenge of the Vengeance.
 The band announced via Twitch on July 25, 2018, the name of the title, and released the album on their website during the live stream.
 During the live stream they revealed they worked on the album over four years.
 The album was released on streaming platforms on July 27, 2018.